malihemt74/byLoginExecutor/README.md

 - Any time you restart your computer, your command will run automatically.

  # Appreciation
- Thank you for checking this repository using this script in advanced.
-Any idea or contribution is appreciated. malihe.mohamadi.tabar@gmail.com
+ Thank you for checking this repository and using this script in advanced.
+ Any idea or contribution is appreciated.
+Thnak you. malihe.mohamadi.tabar@gmail.com